meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 - [Yarn](https://yarnpkg.com)
 - [HTML and the DOM API](https://developer.mozilla.org/en-US/docs/Web/API)

-In this tutorial, you will learn:
+In this tutorial, you will:

 - Turn a React App into Chrome Extension-compatible JavaScript
 - Create Popups with the Chrome Extension API
 - Modify web pages with Content Scripts
 - Avoid CSS collisions with Shadow Roots
-- Resources to publish your Chrome Extension to the public and expedite the review process
+- Find resources to publish your Chrome Extension to the public and expedite the review process

 ## Starting with a Fresh React App